dotnet/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

   * The address `static:///my-example-host`.
 The `static` scheme maps to `StaticResolver`.
   * Sets `GrpcChannelOptions.ServiceProvider` with the DI service provider.

-This example creates a new `ServiceCollection` for DI.
+This example creates a new <xref:Microsoft.Extensions.DependencyInjection.ServiceCollection> for DI.
 Suppose an app already has DI setup, like an ASP.NET Core website.
-In that case, types should be registered with the existing DI instance. `GrpcChannelOptions.ServiceProvider` is configured by getting an `IServiceProvider` from DI.
+In that case, types should be registered with the existing DI instance. `GrpcChannelOptions.ServiceProvider` is configured by getting an <xref:System.IServiceProvider> from DI.

 ## Configure load balancer